 What Made this Book Reviewer Grumpy?

-There was an extreme frequency of ending obvious questions with periods instead of question marks.
+- There were too many questions that ended with periods instead of question marks.
 This happened enough that I found it distracting.

-A lack of research: This is a common problem in novels.
+- A lack of research: This is a common problem in novels.
 At some point, Henderson mentions “the leafless live oaks”.
-Live oaks drop their leaves year-round, but are never leafless — they are evergreen.
-Live oaks do not grow in Montana.
+Live oaks drop their leaves year-round, but are never leafless — they are evergreen; and live oaks do not grow in Montana.

 Fourth of July Creek is a Must Read

 There are a few books I have read more than once.
 This will definitely be one of them.
 It is a must read.
 You will be affected one way or another.